networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 Now we have four API swagger.yaml files available.
 Let's use light-codegen to start four projects in light-example-4j/rest/ms_chain.
 In normal API build, you should create a repo for each API.
+For us, we have to user light-example-4j for all the examples and tutorial for easy management in networknt github organization.

 #### Build light-codege